kaareltinn/fp-js/lecture-2.md

 ### What is an abstraction?

 #### :TODO:
+Abstractions are for human, not for a computer

 ---
 Task 1: For every number in a list increase it by its own value
 ```javascript